ga4gh-beacon/beacon-v2/README.md

 1. convert `.json` files from original framework & model repositories into `.yaml` [./framework/src/](./framework/src/) and [./models/src/](./models/src/), using [./tools/yamlerRunner.sh](./tools/yamlerRunner.sh) with [./tools/beaconYamler.py](./tools/yamler.py).
 2. perform some text replacements over the source tree (see [./tools/config.yaml](./tools/config.yaml) - more may be needed?
-3. re-write the modified YAML source files into the output `json` and `yaml` directories
+3. re-write the modified YAML source files into the output `json` directory

 Steps 1 & 2 obviously won't be necessary after transitioning to the respective `src` files as the working versions.
 Step 3 will be converted into a GH action.